What We Do

 The Team

-IAMFlow CIC is a group of performing artists and educators based in the South East of England with wide experience in theatre, circus arts, dance, and health & wellbeing.
-They focus on running eco-somatic workshops and creating interactive performances that explore our connections with ourselves, each other, and the environment.Through these projects, they aim to build an inclusive community where creativity meets health and wellbeing.
-They encourage participants to see things differently and embrace sustainable habits.
-Their workshops are open to everyone, offering a supportive space for people of all backgrounds and abilities to engage in meaningful artistic expression.By blending nature and the arts, they hope to inspire personal growth and collective harmony, empowering individuals to make a positive impact on the world around them.
+IAMFlow CIC is a group of performing artists and educators based in the South East of England with wide experience in theatre, circus arts, dance, and health & wellbeing.We focus on running eco-somatic workshops and creating interactive performances that explore our connections with ourselves, each other, and the environment.Through these projects, we aim to build an inclusive community where creativity meets health and wellbeing.
+We encourage participants to see things differently and embrace sustainable habits.
+Our workshops are open to everyone, offering a supportive space for people of all backgrounds and abilities to engage in meaningful artistic expression.By blending nature and the arts, we hope to inspire personal growth and collective harmony, empowering individuals to make a positive impact on the world around them.

 Celia Mendizabal

 Celia Mendizabal is a movement facilitator, circus skills educator, and a certified instructor in qigong and tai chi.
-She is recognised by CIMSPA as a qigong practitioner and is registered as an instructor with the Tai Chi Union for Great Britain (Tai Chi Internal Arts).
-With over 30 years of experience as a performer across various art forms, including circus, dance, and physical theatre, Celia brings a wealth of knowledge to her craft.
-She is a co-founder of Circle of Two, an acrobatic theatre company that tours internationally, presenting performances at circus, theatre, and outdoor festivals.
-Celia holds a bachelor's degree in Theatre Practice and Circus Arts, as well as a Master's degree in Theatre Studies.
-Additionally, she is a member and director of SpiralArts Dance Theatre CIC, an inter-generational and cross-disciplinary community of artists committed to creative exploration.
+She is recognised by CIMSPA as a qigong practitioner and is registered as an instructor with the Tai Chi Union for Great Britain (Tai Chi Internal Arts).With over 30 years of experience as a performer across various art forms, including circus, dance, and physical theatre, Celia brings a wealth of knowledge to her craft.
+She is a co-founder of Circle of Two, an acrobatic theatre company that tours internationally, presenting performances at circus, theatre, and outdoor festivals.Celia holds a bachelor's degree in Theatre Practice and Circus Arts, as well as a Master's degree in Theatre Studies.
+Additionally, she is a member and director of SpiralArts Dance Theatre CIC, an inter-generational and cross-disciplinary community of artists committed to creative exploration.Celia integrates all these practices into her choreographic creation, focusing on themes of human connection, resilience, and transformation.
+In her role as an instructor, she imparts her extensive knowledge of movement arts, inspiring individuals to tap into their own creative potential.

 Beatrice Perini